zaus/forms-3rdparty-integration/README.md

 **License:** GPLv2 or later

-Send contact form submissions from plugins CF7 or GF to multiple external services e.g. CRM.
+Send contact form submissions from other plugins to multiple external services e.g. CRM.
 Configurable, custom field mapping, pre/post processing.

 ## Description ##

 Send [Contact Form 7], [Gravity Forms], or [Ninja Forms] Submissions to a 3rd-party Service, like a CRM.
 Multiple configurable services, custom field mapping.
 Provides hooks and filters for pre/post processing of results.
 Allows you to send separate emails, or attach additional results to existing emails.
 Comes with a couple examples of hooks for common CRMs (listrak, mailchimp, salesforce).
+Check out the FAQ section for add-on plugins that extend this functionality, like sending XML/SOAP posts, setting headers, and dynamic fields.

 The plugin essentially makes a remote request (POST) to a service URL, passing along remapped form submission values.